killercup/scribbles/_drafts/2018-05-30-secret-life-of-cows.md

-This might sound less useful than a generic lifetime -- that's because it is -- but in case of functions and types that either contain or return new data or static defaults known at compiletime it can be enough.
+This might sound less useful than a generic lifetime -- that's because it is -- but in case of functions and types that either contain or return new data or static defaults known at compile-time it can be enough.

 ## Examples of Cows in the Wild